-Cycling around the area, even up to the top of Sarangkot, is a very popular activity as well.
-Alternatively you can hire a scooter or motorbike to discover the area a bit further and see more lakes as name “Pokhara” means the valley of the lakes itself, derived from “Pokhari” which literally means a lake.
+Cycling around the area, even up to the top of the Sarangkot, seems like a very popular activity.
+Alternatively, you can hire a scooter or motorbike to discover the area a bit further and see more lakes, as name “Pokhara” means the valley of the lakes itself, derived from “Pokhari” which literally means a lake.
 There are eight of them in total.
 Apart from the most popular inside the valley, previously mentioned Phewa, others are: Begnas, Rupa, Maidi, Khaste, Gunde, Dipang and Kamal Pokhari.
 Phewa, Begnas and Rupa are definitely three lakes worth visiting.
 Apart from beautiful calm surface of them, surely is wort experiencing a wilder nature of waters as rivers and waterfalls, which Pokara is famous for.
 The Seti River is much popular among the tourists.
-It runs through deep channels in the conglomerate rocks, from Bagar to SitaPaila and in some places, it flows through narrow gorge.
-Going through by the river sides below the hills we can see several beautiful and dashing water falls flowing downhill and finally flowing to the rivers.
+It runs through deep channels in the conglomerate rocks from Bagar to Sita Paila, and in some places it flows through the narrow gorge.
+Going through by the river sides below the hills, we can see several beautiful and dashing waters falling downhill and finally flowing to the rivers.
 You can even enjoy them just by passing the highway to Baglung that consist few of them on the way.
-The city itself also has a beautiful waterfall and it is known as Davis Fall (In Nepali: Patale chango).
+The city itself also has a beautiful waterfall, and it is known as Davis Fall (In Nepali: Patale chango).

 Near by Sarangkot hill is a must hike place as well.
 It is very popular to cycle or just walk all the way up, however, bus, taxi and scooter is an option too.
-Once there you can enjoy absolutely outstanding panorama of the surrounded valley underneath and the magnificent view of the mountains.
-On the northern direction we can see Dhaulagiri in the far west.
+Once there, you can enjoy absolutely outstanding panorama of the surrounded valley underneath and the magnificent view of the mountains.
+In to the northern direction we can see Dhaulagiri in the far west.
 Annapurna range is visible when the weather is clear on the same side.
 On the southern direction the village overlooks the city of Pokhara and its lake on the north-western outskirts of the city.
-Sarangkot is only 5 km from Lake Side, Pokhara, and is the highest view-point for a sunrise at just 1592m high, but the temperature drops already 5 degrees cooler than the city.
+Sarangkot is only 5 km from lake side, Pokhara, and is the highest view-point for a sunrise at just 1592 m high, but the temperature drops already 5 degrees cooler than the city.
 The hill can be done easily by 45 minutes car ride to the top from Pokhara and then 45 minutes hike up to the main view-point.
 Many tourists come to Sarangkot for sunrise view and go back after few hours, but it will be good if you will get a chance to stay there for one night and enjoy the way city light outshine from there.
 Paragliding is a very popular activity that can be done from that area too.
 You can book that at one of many agents in Pokhara, or one at the top.

 At the end I would like to mention that I arrived to Pokhara from Kathmandu, where I was during the earthquake.
 I spend 48 hours at the ground, sleepless, wet, tired.
-I did not only found a peace there, but a shelter.
-I felt safe there, as aftershocks were hardly noticeable and the whole city did not get damaged as capital.
+I did not only found a peace, but a shelter.
+I felt safe there, as aftershocks were hardly noticeable, and the whole city did not get damaged as capital.
 It will always stay as a very special place for me.
 But for you guys, I think it enough to know that it is a magical, adventurous place you just can not miss while in Nepal!